top of page

 Smaller companies (under $10M) are likely to continue feeling pressure.
 Real inflation is running between 5% and 6%, and with limited ability to raise prices, leveraging overhead remains a challenge.
 We are in an environment where you must be profitable at your current gross margin levels.

 These insights are not just data; they highlight trends that can spark meaningful discussion.
-Growth has slowed, costs have remained high, and profitability is under pressure; however, companies that understand these patterns and manage labor efficiency and margins accordingly will be best positioned when conditions improve.
+Growth has slowed, costs have remained high, and profitability is under pressure.
+However, companies that understand these patterns and manage labor efficiency and margins accordingly will be best positioned when conditions improve.

-For those working with or advising businesses, this information provides context for understanding where companies stand in the broader entrepreneurial economy and how efficiency, margins, and strategic choices are affecting overall performance.
-For business owners, these results continue to remind us that the fundamentals never go out of style: disciplined management and focus on the right performance metrics can help businesses stay grounded and ready to move when opportunities return.
+For business owners, these results continue to remind us that the fundamentals never go out of style.
+Disciplined management and a focus on the right performance metrics can help businesses stay grounded and ready to move when opportunities return.

-If you have questions about what these trends may mean for your business, feel free to contact us
+If you have questions about what these trends may mean for your business, feel free to contact us.

 CRI Simple Numbers eNewsletter